AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Evaluation

-\textbf{Benefits of confidence prior verifier.} Request-level control of speculative length further enhances the acceleration ratio by an additional 2\% to 5\%. \SysName possesses the highest average draft token acceptance rate among all dynamic methods, which is precisely why it achieves the highest speedup.
-Compared to \SysNameMinus, \SysName slightly affects the average number of accepted draft tokens (a reduction of only 10\% of the average speculative length) while reducing the average speculative length, resulting in an increase in the average draft token acceptance rate by 2\% to 4\%.
-This indicates that for every ten draft tokens eliminated by the confidence prior verifier, only one could have been accepted, demonstrating the effectiveness of the draft token elimination strategy.
+\textbf{Benefits of confidence prior verifier.} Request-level speculative length control further improves the speedup ratio. \SysName achieves the highest average draft token acceptance rate among all dynamic methods, which is the key reason for its superior acceleration performance.
+Compared to \SysNameMinus, \SysName slightly reduces the average number of accepted draft tokens (by only 0.015 on average) while also shortening the average speculative length (by 0.14 on average), ultimately increasing the average draft token acceptance rate by up to 2\%.
+This improvement demonstrates that the confidence prior verifier exhibits high selectivity when eliminating draft tokens, with only one out of every ten draft tokens likely being accepted, which confirms the effectiveness of the draft token elimination strategy.
+As described above, the confidence prior verifier serves as a more fine-grained resource scheduling mechanism, further improving token acceptance rates and speedup ratios.